RobinNagpal/uniswap-v4-draft-docs/01_Pool_Initialization.md

    - Finally, announce to everyone that a new pool has been created, sharing all its details.

 # PoolKey

+The `PoolKey` is a structure that uniquely identifies a liquidity pool by storing essential details like the two currencies involved (sorted numerically), the swap fee, tick spacing, and hooks (extra functionalities) of the pool.

+It acts as a unique identifier, ensuring that each pool can be precisely specified and accessed within the code.

 ```solidity
 /// @notice Returns the key for identifying a pool
 struct PoolKey {